Sulfuric acid: Grades of sulfuric acid

 "Chamber acid" and "tower acid" were the two concentrations of sulfuric acid produced by the lead chamber process, chamber acid being the acid produced in the lead chamber itself (<70% to avoid contamination with nitrosylsulfuric acid) and tower acid being the acid recovered from the bottom of the Glover tower.
-They are now obsolete as commercial concentrations of sulfuric acid, although they may be prepared in the laboratory from concentrated sulfuric acid if needed.
+They are no longer used in commercial applications, although they may be prepared in the laboratory from concentrated sulfuric acid if needed.
 In particular, "10 M" sulfuric acid (the modern equivalent of chamber acid, used in many titrations) is prepared by slowly adding 98% sulfuric acid to an equal volume of water, with good stirring: the temperature of the mixture can rise to 80 °C (176 °F) or higher.

 Sulfuric acid

-Sulfuric acid contains not only H2SO4 molecules, but is actually an equilibrium of many other chemical species, as it is shown in the table below.
+Sulfuric acid contains not only H2SO4 molecules, but is an equilibrium of many other chemical species, as it is shown in the table below.